 Veronica Falconieri Hays, MA – Certified Medical Illustrator

-Veronica Falconieri Hays is a Certified Medical Illustrator based in the Washington, DC area specializing in medical, molecular, cellular, and biological visualization, including both still media and animation.
+Veronica Falconieri Hays is a Certified Medical Illustrator specializing in medical, molecular, cellular, and biological visualization, including both still media and animation.

-Prior to founding Falconieri Visuals, Veronica earned her Master of Arts in Medical and Biological Illustration from Johns Hopkins School of Medicine in Baltimore, Maryland, where she studied medical subjects such as anatomy alongside medical students, as well as completing coursework in illustration and animation.
+Prior to founding Falconieri Visuals, Veronica earned her Master of Arts in Medical and Biological Illustration from Johns Hopkins University School of Medicine, where she studied medical subjects such as anatomy alongside medical students, as well as completing coursework in illustration and animation.

-After graduating, Veronica worked within a cryo-electron microscopy (cryo-EM) lab at the National Cancer Institute in Bethesda, Maryland.
+After graduating, Veronica worked within a cryo-electron microscopy lab at the National Cancer Institute.
 She collaborated extensively with researchers as they discovered structures of biological molecules, and is a published author in several journals including Science and Cell.

-As a Certified Medical Illustrator, Veronica illustrates and animates all things medical including cell and molecular biology, pharmaceutical mechanism of action, biotech, physiology, neuroscience, anatomy, surgery, pathology, and biotechnology.
+As a Certified Medical Illustrator, Veronica illustrates and animates all things medical and scientific, including anatomy, surgery, pathology, cell and molecular biology, physiology, neuroscience, biotechnology, engineering, physics, and general science.
 Her research experience provides exceptional knowledge of protein structure and understanding of complex molecular subject matter.